Quotes by Edward Reese

 Photographer: Michael Tulsky

-In the first episode, Edward Reese talks about the changes in his life since we have last interviewed him, gender transition while being nonbinary, and how it is happening in Ukraine.
+In this episode, Edward Reese talks about the changes in his life since we have last interviewed him, gender transition while being nonbinary, and how it is happening in Ukraine.
 Enjoy!

 “In our interview, we talked about me preparing a theatrical project about my experience of domestic violence.
 However, it just so happens that I attended the first consultation on gender transition in preparation for it.
 For many years I have been very eager to take certain steps in this direction.
 I did not have such an opportunity before when I was in an abusive relationship.
 Now I still do not have the money for it, but I can’t wait anymore.
 In Ukraine, trans people are obliged to receive a psychiatric diagnosis.
 When I started attending Pavlov Hospital for consultations, I was so impressed by this place that I somehow forgot about the play on domestic violence.
 Instead, I will create a performative exhibition on transness and psychiatry.”